 Another character dining restaurant is Akershus Royal Banquet Hall where you will find a lot of the more popular Disney princesses.
 There are another 15 table service restaurants in the world showcase.
 You truly can dine all around the world.
 We also ate at the Chinese restaurant Nine Dragons.

-Shows / Films
+Shows / Films at Epcot

 Turtle Talk with Crush (Future world west) FP – We queued up for general admission and were sat at the back.
 We could just about see OK and Jamie especially loved the humour in this.
 It was very cleverly done as Crush interacts with some of the audience.
 I found myself puzzling over how they did it for most of the time.